ahbucknell/ahbucknell.github.io/index.md

 ---

 ### PhD research
 *Magnaporthe oryzae* is a phytopathogenic fungus causing blast disease.
 It has a wide host-range and can infect agronomically significant crops such as rice and wheat.
+Annually *M. oryzae* destroys ~30% of rice produced globally, enough to feed approximately 60 million people.
+One method crops become resistant to *M. oryzae* is through the recognition of small virulence proteins produced by the fungus, these are effectors.

-[Click here](ahbucknell.github.io/phd) to learn more about my PhD research.
+[Click here](ahbucknell.github.io/phd) to learn more about my PhD research into *M. oryzae* effectors.

 ### Master's research
+Transposons are mobile genetic elements that can 'jump' throughout the genome of an organism.
+This process occurs through either a 'copy-and-paste' or 'cut-and-paste' mechanism.
+Typically transposons offer litte benefit to the host organism, instead often disrupting other genes and causing genomic instability.
+One exception to the deleterious nature of transposons are the *Starship* transposons. *Starships* often provide a fitness benefit to the host organism, are often significantly larger, and use a unique method for the 'cut-and-paste' process.

-[Click here](ahbucknell.github.io/masters) to learn more about my Master's research.
+[Click here](ahbucknell.github.io/masters) to learn more about my Master's research on the *Starship* transposon, *Sanctuary*.

 ---
 <p><small>Theme by <a href="https://github.com/orderedlist">orderedlist</a>.<br>Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a>.</small></p>